bottlepy/bottle/apidoc/tutorial_app.rst

 A last word on dynamic routes: you can even use a regular expression for a dynamic route.
 But this topic is not discussed further here.

-.. rubric:: Validating dynamic routes
+.. rubric:: Validating Dynamic Routes

 Using dynamic routes is fine, but for many cases it makes sense to validate the dynamic part of the route.
 For example, we expect a integer number in our route for editing above.
 But if a float, characters or so are received, the Python interpreter throws an exception, which is not what we want.